 Our Lower School Faculty

 Williamsburg Christian Academy’s faculty and staff are a dedicated, innovative team of professionals that love kids and desire to make a positive impact for the sake of Jesus.
 Together as a team, the WCA faculty and staff partner with parents to help all students reach their full potential.
 Teachers are trained in the latest techniques through a vibrant faculty development program as a way to create exciting, dynamic, interactive learning communities where minds are stretched and challenged.
 Faculty serves as mentors, role models, club sponsors, and coaches.
 Alumni often comment on how WCA teachers have impacted their lives far beyond the classrooms, even years after they leave campus.

 Lower School Principal

 Michelle Flanagan received her Early Childhood Education degree from Towson University in 1990.
 She continued her education by earning her Master's in Education from Johns Hopkins University.
 Michelle has 16 years of classroom teaching experience along with eight years in school administration.
 She was selected to supervise student teachers, make contributions towards brain research and train teachers in hands-on science early in her career and was also chosen to participate in a cohort of educators in the Responsive Classroom, training teachers in its philosophy.
 In her years staying home with her young children, Michelle was a large-group teacher in children's ministry at Williamsburg Community Chapel, and also served in Women's Ministry and mentored William and Mary students.
 Michelle is the wife of Shawn and the mom of three children who attend or have attended WCA.
-Ryan graduated from WCA in 2016, Lindsey in 2017, and Lainey who is currently a junior.
-In addition to her duties as Lower School Principal, she will also be WCA's Lower School Art Teacher.
+Ryan graduated from WCA in 2016, Lindsey in 2017, and Lainey who is currently a senior.